buildwithmohanad/Interactive-comments-section/README.md

 in this project, I have met with some libraries like [react responsive](https://contra.io/react-responsive/) and [react testing library](https://testing-library.com/) and I have learned how to fetch data with redux toolkit by create async thunk function

-### Continued development

-I'll focus in the future on JS local storage

 ### Useful resources

 - [DEV community](https://dev.to/) - In this community, there is a lot of professional articles that helped me a lot in this project